sketchplugins/plugin-directory/README.md

 - [Puzzle Tokens](https://github.com/ingrammicro/puzzle-tokens), by Ingram Micro: Sketch.app plugin to apply design tokens to Sketch layers
 - [QuickTextOverride](https://github.com/dbilyk/QuickTextOverride), by Dmitri Bilyk: Use a key command to target the first text override of a symbol.
 - [Remove.bg](https://github.com/mathieudutour/sketch-remove-bg), by Mathieu Dutour: Remove image background in a single click
-- [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Rename Layers Based On Textstyle](https://github.com/tbrasington/rename-layers-based-on-textstyle), by Thomas Brasington: Renames text layers in the current page based on their text style name
 - [Rename Text Layers by Style](https://github.com/okaybueno/rename-text-layers-by-style), by Alexander Gerund: Rename all text layers based on the name of the text style assigned.
 - [represent.](https://getrepresent.com), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲